jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: That's a very strong case.
 So i'm I'm keen to know, in a world where a super intelligent AI was created, let's assume that theoretically it is possible and it's just like super, super smart.
 Do you think that it if it was writing code, it would care about modularity in the same way that humans do?

-**Bob**:But that's so wonderful.
+**Bob**: But that's so wonderful.
 Yes, I believe it would care about it even more.

 **Jesse**: Really?

-**Bob**:If it's very, very smart, then things like modularity are going to be trivial. right It's just going to wash out. this that you know of A hyper-intelligent, super-intelligent computer writing code, all these principles that we have struggled for will be obvious.
+**Bob**: If it's very, very smart, then things like modularity are going to be trivial. right It's just going to wash out. this that you know of A hyper-intelligent, super-intelligent computer writing code, all these principles that we have struggled for will be obvious.
 Oh, yeah, of course, single responsibility.
 I mean, why would you do it any other way?
 Of course.
 Oh Dependency inversion?
 Absolutely. you know why would all of that I'm going to go back to Larry Niven now.
 Have you ever read any of Larry Niven's protector series?

 **Jesse**: No.

-**Bob**:Okay, so, a little spoiler, a little spoiler.
+**Bob**: Okay, so, a little spoiler, a little spoiler.

 **Jesse**: I clearly, I need to.
 Sounds like a pretty s smart guy.

-**Bob**:Okay, so there's this planet out there somewhere in another galaxy and the the creatures on this planet are much like you know earth earth kind of biological creatures.
+**Bob**: Okay, so there's this planet out there somewhere in another galaxy and the the creatures on this planet are much like you know earth earth kind of biological creatures.

 And there's one species that's hyper intelligent, hyper intelligent. yeah they they When they become conscious, they intuitively understand general relativity. that's just It's just obvious, hyper intelligent.